 The year 2020 year marks the 100th anniversary of the 19th Amendment, which guarantees all American women the right to vote.
 It was passed by Congress on June 4, 1919, and ratified on August 18, 1920, after a decades-long struggle.
-And for Women’s History Month, we are paying trubute to some of the notable women who dedicated their lives and fought for a woman’s right to vote.
+And with March being Women’s History Month, we wanted to pay tribute to some of the notable women who dedicated their lives and fought for a woman’s right to vote.

 The Suffrage Movement is Launched